IshitaGopal/ishitagopal.github.io/_pages/about.md

   - /about.html
 ---

-I am a data/social scientist completing a PhD in Social Data Analytics & Political Science under the supervision of Dr. [Bruce Desmarais](http://brucedesmarais.com/).
-My research  uses computational methods to model political communication and its implications for internet censorship, repression and public policy diffusion.
-My projects utilize large-scale digital data collected from social platforms - like Telegram, Twitter, and Facebook - and machine learning and statistical techniques, particularly, natural language processing (NLP), network analysis, and causal inference.
-My research is partially funded by Princeton, and my work has been published in peer-reviewed journals.
+Hi there!
+I am a computational social scientist and data scientist completing my PhD under the supervision of Dr. [Bruce Desmarais](http://brucedesmarais.com/).
+I use data science - particularly, natural language processing (NLP), network analysis, and causal inference- to answer questions around digital media use, political communication, and human behavioral more broadly.

+My academic research leverages large-scale digital data from a variety of social platforms - like Telegram, Twitter, and Facebook - to study online interactions and model their consequence.

 Additionally, I have experience as a Data Science intern at [Aware](https://www.awarehq.com/), where I built machine learning models to detect sensitive data shared in digital workplaces.
 Prior to starting my PhD, I worked as an economist in an Energy & Environment thinktank.